neherlab/pangraph/docs/docs/tutorial/t01-building-pangraph.md

 This will create a `graph.gfa` file, which can be visualized using [Bandage](https://rrwick.github.io/Bandage/).

-The option `--no-duplications` causes the export function to avoid including duplicated blocks in the graph representation (they are instead exported as isolated blocks).
+The option `--no-duplicated` causes the export function to avoid including duplicated blocks in the graph representation (they are instead exported as isolated blocks).
 In our experience this results in a less "tangled" visual representation.
 Below is how the Bandage visualization of this example pangraph looks like.
 Blocks are colored by frequency, with common blocks (appearing in many different chromosomes) in red and rare blocks (appearing in only a few chromosomes) in black.

 ![img](./../assets/t1_gfa_full.png)